-One of the most effective keyword searches you can try is the catchwords and summary search (if this is available in the database you are using).
-By searching this field only, you will receive a smaller number of more relevant results.
+One of the most effective keyword searches you can try is the Catchwords/summary (Lexis+) or

+Synopsis/digest (Westlaw Australia) search.
+By searching this field, you will receive a smaller number of more relevant results.

 The catchwords are a series of keywords and phrases, separated by dashes, added to the headnote of the case by the law reporter.
 The purpose is to quickly describe the subject matter of the case, including relevant legislation and provisions.
 See these example catchwords from Cronin v Hamilton [1958] Qd R 24: